Individual vs Couples Therapy: Which One Works Best for Your Relationship?

 We make sure nothing stands in the way of progress:

-If any of these show up, we stabilize them first.
+If any of these show up, I stabilize them first.

-4. We set the foundation for honest, direct, compassionate work.
+4. I set the foundation for honest, direct, compassionate work.

 5. You leave with clarity.